-- (3) The notice must include a statement identifying the information that is incorrect and the correct information. - (4) The holder must comply with the notice, unless the holder has a reasonable excuse.

-(5) On receipt of the card, the chief executive must issue to the holder a replacement photo identification card stating the correct information.
+- (3) The notice must include a statement identifying the information that is incorrect and the correct information. - (4) The holder must comply with the notice, unless the holder has a reasonable excuse. - Maximum penalty-20 penalty units. - (5) On receipt of the card, the chief executive must issue to the holder a replacement photo identification card stating the correct information.